YosysHQ/picorv32/README.md

 See [firmware/custom_ops.S](firmware/custom_ops.S) for GNU assembler macros that implement mnemonics for this instructions.

-See [firmware/start.S](firmware/start.S) for an example implementaion of an interrupt handler assember wrapper, and [firmware/irq.c](firmware/irq.c) for the actual interrupt handler.
+See [firmware/start.S](firmware/start.S) for an example implementation of an interrupt handler assembler wrapper, and [firmware/irq.c](firmware/irq.c) for the actual interrupt handler.

 #### getq rd, qs